botij0/config/README.md

 ```

 ### FZF
 [FZF](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy finder.
-Used for Zoxide (Just below).
 ```bash
 brew install fzf
 ```
+With the configuration of `.zshrc` you have the following shortcuts:
+- `Ctrl + T`: search files and directories from the current directory.
+- `Alt + C`: search only directories from the current directory.

 ### Zoxide
 [Zoxide](https://github.com/ajeetdsouza/zoxide) is a smarter cd command.
 It remembers which directories you use most frequently, so you can "jump" to them in just a few keystrokes.